Sarenaoberoi/AgentBasedModeling/project1.md

 ## Accessiblity 3

 In this plot, I specified roadways (unpaved, unhewn_cobblestone, and asphalt) in Altos, Paraguay.
 Following this, I specified the healthcare facilities in Altos, Paraguay.
-Altos did not have any healthcare facilities, besides Pharmacies.
-Since Altos did not have hospitals and clinics, I decided to try this exercise again, but on San Lorenzo, Paraguay which had many more healthcare facilities.
+Since Altos is a small district in Paraguay, it did not have many healthcare facilities (4 pharmacies).

 Roadways in Altos, Paraguay: